-Aufgabe 4.3 Compute the solutions to the expressions from Exercise 4.2 with respect to the knowledge base from Exercise 4.1 step by step as in Figure ?? on page ??.
+Aufgabe 4.3 Compute the solutions to the expressions from Exercise 4.2 with respect to the knowledge base from Exercise 4.1 step by step.

 Aufgabe 4.4 It is possible to use SPARQL for searching for elements for which certain information is not given.
 This is done by combining filters with optional graph patterns.